voldikss/vim-floaterm/README.md

 #### **`g:floaterm_winblend`**

 Type `int`.
 The transparency of the floating terminal.
+Only works in neovim.
 Default: `0`

 #### **`g:floaterm_position`**